elastic/app-search-javascript/README.md

 ### API Methods

-This client is a thin interface to the Swiftype App Search Api.
+This client is a thin interface to the Swiftype App Search API.
 Additional details for requests and responses can be found in the [documentation](https://swiftype.com/documentation/app-search).

 #### Searching